-If you plead guilty or if you are found guilty of an offence, the Court has a number of sentencing options available.
-Sentencing options the Court may impose are as follows:
+If an individual enters a plea of guilty or if they are found guilty of an offence, the Court has several sentencing options available.
+Sentencing options, the Court may impose are as follows:

 Certain offences are fine only offences; however other offences will likely carry a possible of a fine as well as other sentencing alternatives.
-Fines will be adjusted based on your income and also the criminality of the offence.
+Fines will be adjusted based on an individual’s income and also the seriousness of the offence.

 Deferral of sentence for rehabilitation participation, intervention program or other purposes

-The Court may, on application or on its own accord, adjourn any matter for a maximum of 12 months to assess your capacity for rehabilitation or to enable a rehabilitation or intervention program to occur.
+The Court may, on application or on its own accord, adjourn any matter for a maximum of 12 months to assess an individual’s capacity for rehabilitation or to enable a rehabilitation or intervention program to occur.

 An ICO is a custodial sentence of up two years that the court decides can be served in the community.
 Community safety is the court’s paramount consideration when making this decision.